Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 It is worth noting that [1], [2] smart contracts cannot be readily accounted for under fair value measurement with the exsiting regulations, but the proposed model may remains meaningful for analysing complex crypto assets and the extension of ideas.
 While the model inputs, which will be analysed in Section 2.1, [6] are classified as Level 2 inputs under IFRS 13, many smart contracts lack comparable assets in active markets.
 [6] Their fair value is hence dependent on model estimation and would fall under Level 3 input classification.
 Consider the assumption related to derivatives of the corresponding cryptocurrencies, particularly options in this study, the application of the B-S PDE could be natrually feasible accordingly.
 The concept was inspired from an example when a smart contract is active, it is accounted under the cryptocurrencies assigned when made.

 ### 1.1 Applicable Assets to be Studied and Measured
-In this study, the model cannot natrually apply to all kinds of crypto assets, hence it is necassary to mention its limitation in the introduction, the phrase "smart contract" in the following discussion of this report will follow this set of limitations.
+The model proposed in this study is not universally applicable to all types of crypto assets.
+It is therefore necassary to outline its limitation at the outset.
+The term "smart contract" will refer exclusively to assets that satisfy the following criteria.
-1. The model cannot measure fair value of cryptocurrencies.
-This is the input of the model.
+1. Cryptocurrencies are excluded to the fair value measurement with the model as an input.
-2. A crypto asset shall have a maturity date, or at least a planned duration of holding the asset.
+2. The crypto asset must have a maturity date, or at least a pre-defined holding period.
-3. This model can only consider smart contracts behaving similar to options or similar financial derivatives on one cryptocurreny.
-While the programme provided in "measurement.py" can only process euroupean and american options, it holds space for amendment to all other exotic options and even on more than one cryptocurrencies.
+3. This model is designed for smart contracts behaving similarly to options or other financial derivatives on a single cryptocurreny.
+The accompanying programme "measurement.py" currently supports Euroupean and American options, but the code is structured to accomodate extensions to exotic options and multi-cryptocurrencies smart contracts.
-4. Holding crypto assets with control shall not be considered for fair value measurement.
+4. Crypto assets that grant the holder gorvernance rights or influence over the underlying protocol (i.e. governance tokens in a DAO) are excluded from the model.
+Such assets may require consolidation or equity method towards the economic substance.
-5. Smart Contracts that are conventional intangible assets in nature (i.e. patent, copyrights) shall consider its economic substance, which may not be applicable to the model.
+5. Smart Contracts that are conventional intangible assets in nature (i.e. patent, copyrights) shall consider its economic substance, and may not be suitable for measurement with this model.

 ---